ThisIsSidam/rem-reminds-you/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU GPL3.
 See the [LICENSE](LICENSE) file for details.